MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

 ---
-title: Power Platform templates for process mining in process mining
+title: Power Platform templates for process mining
-description: Learn how to use Power Platform templates for process mining in Power Automate.
+description: Learn how to use Power Platform templates for  use with the process mining capability in Power Automate.
 author: donums
 contributors:
   - donums